DNS Testing and Troubleshooting Guide

 To check your DNS settings, you can utilize these free DNS lookup tools online.

-Here you can see 5 categories of test boxes.
+You can see 5 categories of test boxes in the image above.
 Here is a breakdown of the information you are seeing:

 Parent NS Tests

 These DNS records are set at the registrar (where the domain is registered at (e.g., LaunchPad, Domain.com, Enom).
 In the example below, the private name servers are registered and set properly.
 The private name servers are registered correctly because the IPs appear in the IP column, and the Glue column has the two green checks.

 The records shown in the Local NS Test box are managed within the WHM.
 In the example below, the DNS Glue is set perfectly.
 This means that the private name servers have been configured correctly at both the registrar and within WHM.